 Holiday Schedule: NO scheduled service on January 1st (New Year's Day), July 4th (Independence Day), 1st Monday in September (Labor Day), 4th Thursday in November (Thanksgiving) or December 25 (Christmas).
 Service will be on your next scheduled pickup day unless otherwise notified.

 Yard trash (e.g., leaves) must be placed in reusable containers.
-Up to 8 TRANSLUCENT PLASTIC BAGS may be collected at no additional charge; brown bags are not acceptable.
+Up to 8 BROWN PAPER BAGS may be collected at no additional charge; As of mid-2021 translucent plastic bags are not acceptable.

 Tree limbs must be less than 3" in diameter.

 Yard waste is picked up on Friday with the exception of John's Island, Ocean Pearl, The Estuary, Village Shores and The Shores (these neighborhoods do not subscribe to this service).
 Everything must be curbside by 7 a.m.